 How to Help a Loved One or Family Member Seek Treatment

 Watching your loved one struggle with bipolar disorder can be exhausting – one minute, they’re up while the next, they’re down.
 You’re probably grappling with a number of emotions – frustration, anger, empathy, and sadness.
 You don’t want your loved one’s life to be so hard, but you may no longer know how to get through to him or her.
-It’s time to gently guide your loved one into inpatient treatment for bipolar disorder.
-Here are some tips to help your loved one into treatment:
+It’s time to gently guide your loved one into inpatient treatment at a mental health center specializing in bipolar disorder.
+Here are some tips to help your loved one into mental health treatment:

 Understand that mental illness isn’t a choice: As your loved one may appear normal so much of the time, it can be tremendously hard to recognize that while bipolar disorder is a frustrating illness, it is also a brain disorder that needs constant treatment.
 Mental illness – including bipolar disorder – is not a choice or a lifestyle; it requires tremendous patience, compassion, and care to overcome.